Francois-lenne/speedtest_viz/Readme.md

 chmod +x myscript.sh
 ```

-then you can run this script automaticly with cron
+then you can run this script automaticly with cron if you want it